Singularities of linear systems and boundedness of Fano varieties: Introduction

 \end{thm}

-Although one can derive the theorem from \ref{t-BAB} but we actually do the opposite, that is, we will use the theorem to prove \ref{t-BAB} (see \ref{t-from-lct-to-bnd-var} below).
+Although one may try to derive the theorem from \ref{t-BAB} but we actually do the opposite, that is, we will use the theorem to prove \ref{t-BAB} (see \ref{t-from-lct-to-bnd-var} below).
 The theorem was conjectured by Ambro [\ref{Ambro}] who proved it in the toric case.
 Jiang [\ref{Jiang}][\ref{Jiang-2}] proved it in dimension two.
 It is worth mentioning that they both try to relate lc thresholds to boundedness of Fano's but our approach is entirely different.

 The lc threshold of an $\R$-linear system $|A|_\R$ is defined as an infimum of usual lc thresholds.
 Tian [\ref{Tian}, Question 1] asked whether the infimum is a minimum when $A=-K_X$ and $X$ is Fano.
 The question was reformulated and generalised to log Fano's in [\ref{cheltsov-shramov}, Conjecture 1.12].
 The next result gives a positive answer when the lc threshold is at most $1$.